 Arrival in Kathmandu

-Arriving at the Tribhuwan International Airport is an experience in itself.
+Arriving at Tribhuwan International Airport is an experience in itself.
 Don’t let it put you off, as our airport representative will be waiting to welcome you with your name written on a placard.
 Depending on traffic, the drive to your hotel takes about 20-30 minutes.

-In the afternoon you are driven to Bhaktapur, one of the most fascinating and important World Heritage Sites in Nepal.
-Bhaktapur is made up of three large squares filled with historic shrines and temples, Newar architecture and fine art.
+Starting the day by visiting Bhaktapur, this is one of the most fascinating and important World Heritage Sites in Nepal.
+The historic centre is made up of three large squares filled with shrines and temples, Newar architecture and fine art.
 Famous for its clay pots and exquisite wood carvings, Bhaktapur is also legendary for its colourful festivals and its delicious and unique cuisine.
-Bhaktapur retains its medieval feel and the local people are still engaged in farming and traditional crafts like pottery, metalwork, art and woodwork which has supported the city since it was established in the 12th century.
+Bhaktapur retains its medieval feel and the local people are still engaged in farming and traditional crafts like pottery, metalwork, art and woodwork which have supported the city since it was established in the 12th century.
 This is a ‘must see’ place to explore!
 You will be shown the magnificent Golden Gate in Durbar Square (square of the palaces), the Palace of 55 Windows, the Nyata Pola Temple, Newar houses and pottery square.
 Although the town was damaged in the 2015 earthquake, there has been a lot of work to repair the old buildings.

-You are driven to Barahi Jungle Lodge in Chitwan where you spend the next couple of nights.
+It is quite a long day on the road as you are driven to Barauli, a village in Chitwan where you spend the next couple of nights.
 Located close to the Rapti River in Meghauli, you see the wildlife in and around Chitwan National Park during the two days of your stay here.

-Drive to Panauti
+Drive to Patan (Homestay)

 Take a stroll around with your host to explore the rich history and culture of this part of the city.
 Very different in character from the rest of Kathmandu, Patan’s Durbar Square is surrounded by the most superb of Newar architecture.
 It is a beautiful ensemble of temples and shrines beside the old royal palace that now serves as a little museum.
 In Patan, you can see a mixture of both Hinduism and Buddhism, with people worshipping in both at the same time.
 Renowned for the “Birth to Death” shops, these are where to shop for every little item that Nepalese rituals require from birth to death.
 There are many interesting festivals and traditions that are observed here.
 (Patan Homestay)

 Today you visit a couple of very typical Newari villages not far out south of the city.
 These two villages have not changed much from its early days.
 As you walk the streets of Bungamati, you can see plenty of wood crafts and sculptures which might be a perfect handmade souvenir.
 Khokana is another small village that is very popular for its traditional way of producing mustard oil and its lovely little local temples.
 (Patan Homestay)

-Kathmandu – Free Day
+Kathmandu – free day

 You are taken back to your hotel in Kathmandu and have the rest of the day free.
 You can visit Swayambunath Temple, otherwise nicknamed the ‘Money Temple’.
 On a hill overlooking the city, it is one of the most sacred Buddhist sites in the country.
 Not for the faint-hearted, there are 350 steps to the top, though you can cheat and take the back route, though less steep it doesn’t offer such good views.
-Lose yourself in Asan, the area between Thamel and Kathmandu’s Durbar Square, which is a warren of narrow streets where Nepalis come to shop for everything from the kitchen sink to saris and vegetables.
+Lose yourself in Asaan, the area between Thamel and Kathmandu’s Durbar Square which is a warren of narrow streets where Nepalis come to shop for everything from the kitchen sink to saris and vegetables.
 Why not visit the elusive Kumari in Durbar Square, or go shopping in Thamel where you can find all sorts of souvenir shops selling handicrafts, local organic tea and coffee and other mementoes.

 You transfer to Tribhuvan Airport to connect with your onward flight.
-Please note that you should check in three hours prior to your flight time
+Please note that you should check in three hours prior to your flight time.